SandraReal18/CovidMap/README.md

 # data-visualization-covid-map

-## GOALS:
+### GOALS:

-#### Our goal is from https://github.com/Lemoncode/d3js-typescript-examples/tree/master/02-maps/02-pin-location-scale to implement a button to change the covid data used in that repository and current covid data.
+- Place pins on a map based on location.
+- Scale pin radius based on affected number.
+- Spain got canary island that is a territory placed far away, we need to cropt that islands and paste them in a visible place in the map.
+- Create a button to update the information of the two datasets.

+Our starting point will be from the following repository. https://github.com/Lemoncode/d3js-typescript-examples/tree/master/02-maps/02-pin-location-scale

-## STEPS:
+### STEPS:

 ####
  - The first thing we have had to do is look for the data at https://datos.gob.es/ (With the help of Francisco Florido).
 We have added this data to _'stats.ts'_